 Governor Abbott Appoints Eight To Rehabilitation Council Of Texas

-Governor Greg Abbott has appointed Elizabeth Kendell and reappointed Michael A. Ebbeler, Jr., Bobbie Jean Hodges, Elizabeth “Lisa” Maciejewski-West, and Karen Stanfill to the Rehabilitation Council of Texas for terms set to expire on October 29, 2022.
-Additionally, the Governor appointed Jennifer Clouse, Gennadiy Goldenshteyn, and Abdi Warsame for terms set to expire on February 25, 2023.
-The council partners with the Texas Workforce Commission to advocate for people with disabilities in the vocational rehabilitation process.
+Governor Greg Abbott has appointed Patrick Sturdivant to the Rehabilitation Council of Texas for a term set to expire on October 29, 2024.
+Additionally, the Governor reappointed Jennifer Clouse and Gennadiy Goldenshteyn for terms set to expire on October 29, 2025, and reappointed Emily Robinson and appointed Jordan Smelley, Kiffany Jefferson, Michelle Harper, and Norine Gill for terms set to expire on October 29, 2026.
+The Council works with the Texas Workforce Commission to advocate for people with disabilities in the vocational rehabilitation process.

-Jennifer Clouse of Temple is Inclusion and Diversity Manager for McLane Company, Inc. She is a board member for Disability IN: Central Texas.
-Additionally, she was recognized as a Champion of Change for Disability Employment in 2014.
+Jennifer Clouse of Temple is a manager for McLane Company, LLC.
+She is a board member for Disability:IN Central Texas.
+Additionally, she was recognized as a Disability Employment Champion of Change in 2014.
 Clouse received a Bachelor of Arts in Political Science from Midwestern State University and a Master of Science in Leadership and Management from Western Governors University.

-Gennadiy Goldenshteyn of Dallas is Managing Director of First Principles, LLC.
-He has held leadership positions at Welbilt, Yum!
-Brands, and UTC Aerospace Systems, and has served numerous companies with McKinsey & Company.
-He is a founding member of the UTC Aerospace Systems Disabled Employee Resource Group and a former board advisor for the LTU Industrial & Transportation Design Program.
-Goldenshteyn received a Bachelor of Science in engineering from the University of California at Berkeley and a Master of Science in engineering from the Massachusetts Institute of Technology.
+Gennadiy Goldenshteyn of Dallas is managing partner of First Principles, LLC, a boutique management consulting firm, and founder and managing partner of Dinemic Ventures LLC, a product development accelerator for technology-driven innovation in the foodservice and hospitality industries.
+He previously held leadership positions at Welbilt, Yum!
+Brands, United Technologies Aerospace Systems, and Ford, and has served numerous companies with McKinsey & Company.
+He is chairman of the Rehabilitation Council of Texas, sits on the board of directors of Deaf Action Center and ProductCamp Dallas, and is active in the Dallas-Fort Worth technology and start up ecosystem.
+Gennadiy received a Bachelor of Science in Engineering from the University of California at Berkeley and a Master of Science in Engineering from the Massachusetts Institute of Technology.